 Ultra Linear RF Amplifier (32G QAM, OFDM)

 In high speed optical communications most amplifiers are optimized for the amplification of binary bit sequences.
-In some applications, however, multilevel signals (e.g. as driving signals for optical QAM) or even analog signals (e.g. for optical OFDM) need to be amplified to drive the external modulator.
+In some applications, however, multilevel signals (e.g. as driving signals for optical QAM or PAM) or even analog signals (e.g. for optical OFDM) need to be amplified to drive the external modulator.
 These applications require the amplifier to have an even higher emphasis on the following parameters:

 - High Bandwidth (fast rise and fall times)